bandianchengzhang/bandianchengzhang.github.io/privacy-policy-en.md

 - We do not directly collect credit card, debit card, or other payment information (payments are handled by Apple)
 - We do not access your contacts, SMS, or call records
 - We do not collect data from other apps on your device
+- We do not collect your precise geographic coordinates; we only collect city or region-level approximate location information when you use weather features

 ## 3. How We Use Your Information